-- (3) A person using control equipment specified in Section (e) of this rule shall: - (i) maintain records in accordance with Subsections (f)(1) and (f)(2); - (ii) maintain daily usage records for all coatings, strippers, cleaning and/or surface preparation materials not in compliance with Subsections (d)(1), (d)(3), (d)(4) or (d)(5) of this rule; and - (iii) maintain daily records of key system operating parameters specified in Subsection (e)(2)(i).
+- (3) A person using control equipment specified in Section (e) of this rule shall: - (i) m Maintain records in accordance with Subsections (f)(1) and (f)(2); - (ii) m Maintain daily usage records for all coatings, strippers, cleaning and/or surface preparation materials not in compliance with Subsections (d)(1), (d)(3), (d)(4) or (d)(5) of this rule; and - (iii) m Maintain daily records of key system operating parameters specified in Subsection (e)(2)(i) as approved in the Operation and Maintenance plan.
+Such records shall be sufficient to document continuous compliance with Subsection (e)(1)(iii) during periods of emission producing activities.